 To use this new type of ventilator you will need to wear a facemask, which fits firmly but not too tightly.

-It means that air going into your airways can't escape out of the mask.
+It means that air going into your

+airways cannot escape out of the mask.

 The machine increases the air pressure going into your airways as you take a breath in.
+This makes it easier to breathe and improves the flow of air into your lungs.